 Total average units on rent for the year ended December 31, 2018 and 2017 were 85,737 and 53,862, respectively.
 The increase was due to units acquired as part of the Acton, Tyson, and ModSpace acquisitions and organic improvements in modular space average units on rent, with modular space average units on rent increased by 28,994 units, or 70.3% for the year ended December 31, 2018.
 Modular space average monthly rental rates increased 2.6% for the year ended December 31, 2018.
 Portable storage average units on rent increased by 2,881 units, or 22.9% for the year ended December 31, 2018.
 Average portable storage monthly rental rates increased 2.6% for the year ended December 31, 2018.
+Average portable storage monthly rental rates increased 2.6% for the year ended December 31, 2018.
 The average modular space unit utilization rate for the year ended December 31, 2018 was 71.6%, as compared to 70.3% during the same period in 2017.
 The increase in average modular space utilization rate was driven by a reduction in the combined modular space unit fleet size during the period across the WillScot, ModSpace, Acton and Tyson fleet.
-The average portable storage unit utilization rate during the year ended December 31, 2018 was 68.9%, as compared to 71.4% during the same period in 2017.
+The average portable storage unit utilization rate was 68.9%, as compared to 71.4% during the same period in 2017.
 The decrease in average portable storage utilization rate was driven by organic declines in the number of portable storage average units on rent in the Modular - US segment.